Watch Snooty Live:

 Snooty - Snooty is the largest of the manatees currently in the Aquarium.
 He is 67 years old and has been in the care of the South Florida Museum since he was 11 months old.
 Snooty can be identified by his size, his large tail and two small indentations on his left side which are scars from having two skin infections treated several decades ago.

 Sarasolo - Sarasolo arrived with Icecube in July 2015.
-Sarasolo was rescued from Phillippi Creek in Sarasota on March 2 of this year.
+Sarasolo was rescued from Phillippi Creek in Sarasota on March 2, 2015.
 He and Icecube are more difficult to differentiate in the water, being similar sizes and showing no distinctive marks or scars.